Here are different facts about roles for students on school boards in Alaska. This page was updated in May 2020.

-- Today, there are 7 voting members (9 members total) of the Alaska State Board of Education.
+- There are 7 voting members (9 members total) of the Alaska State Board of Education.

-- A student advisor and a military advisor are non-voting members.
+- Two student advisors and a military advisor are non-voting members.

 District School Boards